open-voice-interoperability/website/site/content/events/vitalis-2022-conference.md

 eventTitle: Vitalis 2022 Conference
 eventSubTitle: In Partnership with the Open Voice Network and Intelligent Health Association
 eventDescription: >-
-  In recent years, the use of speech technology and AI has increased avalanche in the world, among consumers and companies but also in health and care where the applications and benefits are many.
-On May 16 at 13-17, you have the opportunity to listen to international advocates, clinical staff and industry representatives who talk about the future of "Voice Technology" and what can be used today.
-The conference is aimed at e.g. healthcare decision makers, doctors, nurses, operations, IT and quality managers.
+  In recent years, the use of speech technology and conversational AI has increased exponentially.
+You’ll find these technologies in use among consumer and companies, but also in the health care industry, where applications and benefits are many.
+On 16 May, one day before the Vitalis 2022 Conference officially begins, attendees will have the opportunity to hear from international advocates, clinical staff, and industry representatives on the future of voice technology and what can be used today to revolutionize the healthcare industry.
+The conference is aimed towards healthcare decision makers, doctors, nurses, operations, IT, and quality managers who operate within the healthcare space.
+The Open Voice Network (OVON) is proud to partner with the Intelligent Health Association (IHA) on this special Voice @ Vitalis program.
+The event will feature Members, Ambassadors, and Industry Advisors from the Open Voice Network and the Intelligent Health Association.
+  Visit vitalis.nu/hem/konferens/voicevitalis for the full program schedule and to register for the Vitalis 2022 Conference.
+If you are unable to attend, you may find the recorded presentations from each speaker below.
 eventInfoImage: /img/sample-event-image.png
 eventRegisterationUrl: 'https://vitalis.nu/hem/konferens/voicevitalis/'
 eventSessions: